chris-townsend/PP4-Kitchen_Tales/README.md

 ![footer](docs/features/images/section-footer.webp)

-- Clicking the links in the footer will open in a separate browser tab to prevent users from navigating away from the site.
+- Clicking the links in the footer will open a separate browser tab to prevent users from navigating away from the site.

 ### Newsletter Page
 ![Newsletter page](docs/features/images/features-newsletter-page.webp)

 - The newsletter feature was added as a later addition to the website to provide more content and options for users.
 Currently, the database saves email addresses, but additional code is needed to set up the email side.
-In the future, it is intended to convert the newsletter feature into its own app, separate from the "Recipes" app, in order to improve organization and functionality.
+In the future, it is intended to convert the newsletter feature into its own app, separate from the "Recipes" app, to improve organization and functionality.
 This would involve adding a name field to differentiate between logged-in users and newsletter subscribers.
 Additionally, an unsubscribe button will be added for user convenience and full functionality.
 A success message will be displayed to confirm when a user has successfully submitted their email address.

 ![Newsletter success message](docs/features/images/kitchen-tales-alert-newsletter.webp)

 ### User Account Pages

-- Django allauth was installed and used to create the Sign up, Log in and Log out functionality.
+- Django allauth was installed and used to create the Signup, Login and Log out functionality.

 **Sign Up**